davidlohner/Corona_Anleitungen/en/en_Anleitung_Smartphone-als-Visualizer.md

 ## Step 3: Record!

-Technically you are ready, collect your content and get started!
+From a technical point of view your are now ready to collect your content and get started!

 After recording, transfer the recordings from your smartphone to your computer.
 There you can compress the file before uploading it to speed up the process.
 There is a separate manual for this.

 ### Some tips
-* Don't take a 90-minute lecture all at once!
+* Don't record a 90-minute lecture all at once!
 Divide the recordings into **smaller sections of about 10-20 minutes**.
 This way you can reassemble each time, take breaks and don't have to re-record everything if you make mistakes.
-* If possible you should speak **free and not too quietly**.
-Imagine that the students are sitting opposite you: Use a direct speech and avoid long and complex sentences.
+* If possible you should speak **freely and not too quietly**.
+Imagine that the students are sitting in front of you: Use direct speech and avoid long and complex sentences.
 * You can provide sheets of paper with titles, headings or diagrams in advance, which you then "only" have to annotate.
 * Name the video files on your computer according to a uniform nomenclature and organize them in a well thought-out folder structure.
 This will help you to find and provide the individual learning units more easily later.

 ## Next steps
-* How to prepare the recordings for upload and create the smallest possible files with the same quality is shown in this guide: [Video Compression Guide](https://s.kit.edu/tutorial-videokomprimierung).
+* How to prepare the recordings for upload and create the smallest possible files with the same quality is shown in this guide: [Video Compression Guide](https://s.kit.edu/tutorial-video-compression).
 * A separate guide will show you how to make the recordings available to your students via ILIAS.
 ---
 ## Info & Contact